enemonsieur/offis_repo/Ideas for Sustain focus.md

 4. Story of how I studied 8hours+/day for a month (what it takes)
 5. You'll never focus double digits hours until your remove those 7 things
 6. 5 Things to do before starting online courses (if you want to finish it)
-7. The easiest study tip you'll ever learn: Test yourself just before classes.
+7. The easiest study tip you'll ever learn:
+	1. Test yourself just before classes.
 Testing increase retention, and direct learning towards the point you don't know.
 Repetitive
 8. If you wanna read book longer, don't speed read.
 	1. Lack context.
 It makes reading boring, you'll forget a lot of things, and you wont create a mental representation of the scenes
 9. Are you left or right brain?
 What do you mean its not a thing?
 In fact...
 	**Novelty-Routinization Theory by Dr. Goldberg**
 10. Story: What's the #1 trait of high achieving scientists and entrepreneurs?
 	1. lot of stories of Johnny, Einstein, Marie Curie, Jack Ma
 	2.  [[Focus High achievers]]
 11. How to design an Online-study plan
+12. How do I keep my self focus for 3 hours straight when I have ADHD?
+13. Story: How Chris Bailey discovered the secret of hyperfocus
+14.

 If you still find it hard to focus despite all the attempts to ward off distractions, you might want to consider adjusting your work hours to your [circadian rhythm](https://www.nigms.nih.gov/education/fact-sheets/Pages/circadian-rhythms.aspx).